Alex Proud: Early career

-On leaving the University of York in 1991 Proud began an apprenticeship with a Japanese art dealer in London before opening his first gallery in 1994 selling rare Japanese prints.
+On leaving the University of York in 1991, Proud began an apprenticeship with a Japanese art dealer in London before opening his first gallery in 1994, selling rare Japanese prints.

 Proud Group

-In the autumn of 1998 Proud founded the photography gallery Proud Central in London’s West End.
+In the autumn of 1998, Proud founded the photography gallery Proud Central in London’s West End.
+It has since re-branded as Proud Galleries.

-The gallery brought high quality photography to a mainstream market, based upon a formula of exhibiting accessible shows around popular themes.
-Proud Galleries has three locations in Chelsea, Camden Town and the Strand.

 Since its inception, the Proud Group has expanded into a number of areas including live music events, cabaret shows and restaurants.